landonwest815/blackjack-educational-app/README.md

 - Play Mode: Engage in a realistic blackjack experience by playing against a dealer bot.
 - Tutorial Mode: Access comprehensive tutorials covering the basics, fundamental strategies, and advanced techniques of playing blackjack.
 - Settings Menu: Customize the app's appearance with theme options.
 Enable speech mode for an interactive learning experience.
-- Advice: Receive strategic advice and insights during gameplay to enhance decision-making skills.
+- Advice Button: Receive strategic advice and insights during gameplay to enhance decision-making skills.
-- Full Sheet: Access a reference sheet offering in-depth guidance on blackjack strategies for quick and easy reference.
+- Full Sheet Button: Access a reference sheet offering in-depth guidance on blackjack strategies for quick and easy reference.